ComputeCanada/dh-carpentry/PythonResources/zodiac/ZodiacWalkthrough.md

 ## 9. Tracking Responses
 **NEW.**  This is the first step to producing a simple chart for comparing responses that updates every time a new answer is provided.
 The response data is saved and loaded as a hidden file.
 As an additional bonus **import** statements are introduced.

-Start by adding new comments for blocks of code that needed to be added.
+Start by adding comments to capture new blocks of code that needed to be added.
 These should include:

 	# LOAD COUNTS DATA
 	# check if the counts of zodiac characters (read-only) file exists